automatica Talk No. 4

 The fourth edition of automatica Talk will present the IFR Executive Roundtable bringing together executives from robot suppliers, end-users and policy-making.
 They will draw a picture of the future of work in the factory and discuss what it takes to support the current and next generation workforce with the proper skills and develop a culture of lifelong learning.

-With the online format automatica Talk, we are expanding the digital presence of automatica.
-Especially in the time between the big events, the regular webinars offer additional orientation knowledge and exchange opportunities.
+With our webinars, we are expanding the digital presence of automatica.
+Especially in the time between the big events, the online events offer additional orientation knowledge and exchange opportunities.
 Top-class experts as well as automation suppliers and users illuminate current issues and trends around robotics and automation in each episode.
 In this edition we will present the renowned Executive Roundtable of the International Federation of Robotics (IFR).

 To users and suppliers of automation technology who are interested in how the impending shortage of skilled workers in production can be averted and / or who would like to find out more about future job profiles in production.